 Clinical trials have even found it can help with depression, where researchers have found that cultures that eat foods with high levels of omega-3s have lower levels of depression.
 Omega-3 also seems to boost the effects of antidepressants and may help the depressive symptoms of bipolar disorder.
-Some studies have shown that omega-3 can reduce the symptoms of ADHD in some children, and can even improve their mental skills, but more research is needed, however, omega-3 supplements are most effective as a secondary treatment.
+Some studies have shown that omega-3 can reduce the symptoms of ADHD in some children, and can even improve their mental skills, but more research is needed, however, omega-3 supplements are most useful as a secondary treatment.

 Your body can’t produce omega-3s, so you need to get them from other sources, but where possible, get as much of your omega-3 fatty acids from foods rather than supplements.
 Eat fish high in omega-3 fatty acids at least two to three times a week.
 Good sources include anchovies, sardines, trout, mackerel, salmon and tuna.
 Plant sources include walnuts and flaxseeds.
 The recommended dosage is suggested to be in the region of about 800-1500mg per day.
 With supplements, research where the product has been sourced – higher quality products use oil obtained from fish from deeper waters, meaning they’re less likely to contain toxins or impurities.

 Omega-3s are safe for most people to take, but pregnant women and those on blood-thinning medications should avoid them.